 “Being hypermobile means that I frequently dislocate different parts of my body, which typically requires an immediate trip to the ER or urgent care.
 However, being trans and queer, I choose to stay away from these places because the stigma and ignorance create a very hostile environment.”

-Living in the state of Wisconsin, Schulz admits that he encounters numerous people who are not trans-friendly.
+Schultz admits that he encounters transphobia where he lives.
 “Many people lack experience with LGBTQ individuals and as a result, they have a fear of the unknown.
 And they don’t seem interested in understanding or learning.
 So, I prefer to stay home and deal with my medical issues on my own.
 I rely heavily on a team of doctors, who I completely trust.”

 He adds, “It’s too bad that it has to be this way, but popping into an ER, explaining my life story, as well as my complex health history, to people who don’t understand me is just not worth it.
 The medical problem would have to be very serious for me to consider going.
 It’s sad, but it’s my reality.”

-The Reality of LGBTQ Diversity in Today’s Clinical Trials
+The Reality of LGBTQIA+ Diversity in Today’s Clinical Trials